mikedalu/mikedalu/README.md

 - 👋 Hi, I’m @mikedalu
-- 👀 I’m interested in Front End Web Development
+- 👀 I’m a in Front End Web Development
-- 🌱 I’m currently learning REACT.JS
+- 🌱 I have one year experice working with  REACT.JS
 - 💞️ I’m looking to collaborate on any Mobile Web Development Project
-- 📫 How to reach me  Email: allegrotech89@gmail.com
+- 📫 How to reach me  Email: simdimike123@gmail.com

 <!---
 mikedalu/mikedalu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.